-A search through the industry's foremost annals, in particular the California Avocado Society Yearbook, reveals that many new selections of avocado were made in the industry's infancy and over subsequent years but few had commercial significance.
+A search through the industry's foremost annals, in particular the California Avocado Society Yearbook, reveals that many new selections of avocado were made in the industry's infancy and over subsequent years, but few had commercial significance.
 By the 1950s around 25 different varieties of avocados were being commercially packed and shipped in California, with 'Fuerte' accounting for more than two-thirds of the production.
 Even though 'Hass' was discovered in the early 1930s and patented by Rudolph Hass in 1935, it was not until large-scale industry expansion occurred in the late 1970s that 'Hass' replaced 'Fuerte' as the leading California variety.

-Today, California is the leading producer of domestic avocados and home to about 90 percent of the nation's crop.
-Most California Avocados are grown commercially on more than 50,000 acres in the coastal regions of central to southern California from Morro Bay to San Diego by nearly 3,000 growers.
+Today, California is the leading producer of domestic avocados.
+Most California Avocados are grown commercially on more than 50,000 acres in the coastal regions of central to southern California from Morro Bay to San Diego by about 3,000 growers.